-Parents/guardians are to inform the program director immediately when their child contracts a contagious disease (including, but not limited to chicken pox, conjunctivitis, mumps, measles, viral infections, lice, and COVID-19) or is exposed to one.
+Parents/guardians are to inform the program director immediately when their child contracts a contagious disease (including, but not limited to, chickenpox, conjunctivitis, mumps, measles, viral infections, or lice).
 Our center will then post a general notice to alert other parents/guardians; no names will be used.
-Children being treated with antibiotics for a contagious disease may not return to our facility until she/he has been using the medication for a 48-hour period and/or until the danger of infecting others is over.
+Children being treated with antibiotics for a contagious disease may not return to our facility until she/he has been using the medication for 48 hours and/or until the danger of infecting others is over.